SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/1-BuildTheComponents.md

     npm i -g typescript ts-node
     ```

+4. Make sure you have the Cloud MTA Build Tool (MBT) installed globally.

+    ```sh
+    npm install -g mbt
+    ```

-3. Run the following command to generate unique Service Plan Ids for your Service Broker.
+5. Run the following command to generate unique Service Plan Ids for your Service Broker.

     >**Hint** - Using the **-private** file name extension, these Ids will not be committed to GitHub.